RFK Jr. notches wins in North Carolina and Michigan in his effort to get off ballots

 Wake County Superior Court Judge Rebecca Holt on Thursday denied Kennedy's effort to keep his name off ballots, prompting his appeal.
 In the meantime, Holt had told election officials to hold back sending absentee ballots until noon Friday.

-More than 132,500 people — military and overseas workers and in-state civilian residents — have requested North Carolina absentee ballots so far, the State Board of Elections said.
+More than 136,300 people — military and overseas workers and in-state civilian residents — have requested North Carolina absentee ballots so far, the State Board of Elections said late Friday.

-In an email, state board attorney Paul Cox told election directors in all 100 counties after Friday's ruling to hold on to the current ballots but not send them.
-More than 2.9 million absentee and in-person ballots with Kennedy's name on them have been printed so far.
+In an email, state board Executive Director Karen Brinson Bell told election directors in all 100 counties to preserve current ballots and coding in case rulings revert to keeping Kennedy on the ballot.
+More than 2.9 million absentee and in-person ballots with Kennedy's name on them had been printed.
+Counties would have to pay for the cost of reprinting ballots.

-No decision has been made on appealing Friday's decision, Cox wrote, and removing Kennedy and running mate Nicole Shanahan from the ballot would be “a major undertaking for everyone."

 With Friday's deadline not met, North Carolina election officials still are faced with meeting a federal law requiring absentee ballots go to military and overseas voters by Sept.
 21. They may try to seek a waiver if new ballots can't be produced in time.